Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

 The ground state degeneracy in this type of the diamond chain is exponentially large as well.
-It leads to the residual entropy $s_{0}=\frac{1}{3}\ln 2$ at $n\gg 1$.
-The magnetization curve has a form given by Eq.(\ref{m(h)}) and the magnetization at $h/T\to 0$ tends to $\frac{1}{3}$.
-Therefore, the diamond chain of this type is magnetically ordered at the transition point at $T=0$ and the magnetization similarly to the general case of the diamond chain undergoes a jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=\frac{1}{3}$ at the transition point.
-As to the gap in the excitation spectrum it is $\sim \frac{1}{n^{2}}$ for one-magnon excitations (for example, $\Delta E_{1}$ in model with diamond in Fig.\ref{Fig_all_cases}d $\Delta E_{1}=\frac{5\pi ^{2}}{6n^{2}})$ and generally goes down as $n^{-2}$ at $n\gg 1$ according to numerical calculations and, therefore, the spectrum is gapless.
+In accordance with Eq.(\ref{entropy}), this leads to the residual entropy $s_{0}=\frac{1}{3}\ln 2$ at $n\gg 1$.

+The thermodynamic properties of the diagonal state chain shown in Fig.\ref{Fig_all_cases}d are demonstrated in Fig.\ref{Fig_T_trivial}.
+As it is seen in Fig.\ref{Fig_T_trivial}, the entropy tends to finite value defined by Eqs.(\ref{entropy}),(\ref{W_trivial}) at low temperatures $T<0.03$, and approaches to $\ln 2$ at high temperatures.
+The specific heat $C(T)$ has two maxima.
+The magnetic properties of the diagonal state chain is similar to the general case.
+The susceptibility diverges at $T\to 0$ faster than $1/T$.
+The magnetization curve in the thermodynamic limit has a form given by Eq.(\ref{m(h)}).
+Therefore, the diamond chain of this type is magnetically ordered at the transition point at $T=0$ and the magnetization in similarity to the general case of the diamond chain undergoes a jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=\frac{1}{3}$ at the transition point.

+The gap in one-magnon excitation spectrum (\ref{Ek}) is equal to $\Delta E_{1}=\frac{5\pi ^{2}}{6n^{2}}$ for the chain consisting of diamonds shown in Fig.\ref{Fig_all_cases}d.
+This means that the excitation gap goes down as $n^{-2}$ or faster at $n\gg 1$.
+The numerical calculations of the gap shown in Fig.\ref{Fig_gap_trivial} confirm this law, and give $\Delta E=\frac{3.12}{n^2}$.